Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 Omani taxpayers are required to withhold tax on any of the following types of payment to foreign entities that do not have a permanent establishment in Oman:

-Withholding tax is applied at the rate of 10% of the gross income from the above sources, as modified by Double Tax Treaties entered into by Oman.
+Withholding tax is applied at the rate of 10% of the gross income from the above sources, as modified by any Double Tax Treaties entered into by Oman.
 The withholding on payments of dividends and interest applies only to JSCs and investment funds.

 The worldwide income of an entity formed in Oman is taxed in Oman.
 Tax credits are available to Omani taxpayers (as defined in 5.2 Taxes Applicable to Businesses) who are subject to foreign taxes on income that is also taxed in Oman.
 The credit is limited to the amount of tax incurred in Oman.